Yangians and quantum loop algebras: Homomorphisms of geometric type

-If $\Phi:\hloop\to\wh{\Yhg}$ is an algebra homomorphism of the above form, we shall say that it is of {\em of geometric type}. \comment{This should be rephrased and explained.
-Either we don't say anything and then remove the term geometric type or we explain that the ansatz for $\Phi$ comes from looking at the Chern character in the geometric realisations of quantum affine and Yangian.}
+If $\Phi:\hloop\to\wh{\Yhg}$ is a homomorphism of the above form, we shall say that it is of {\em geometric type} since its form is related to the Chern character in the geometric realisations of $\hloop$ and $\Yhg$ discussed in \ref{ss:belief}.